-- Prepare professional personnel to teach children and adults with disabilities - Render community service to children and adults with disabilities through testing, clinical program and consultation - Assist teachers, administrators and parents to understand and improve the lives of individuals having special needs
+- Render community service to children and adults with disabilities through testing, clinical program and consultation - Assist teachers, administrators and parents to understand and improve the lives of individuals having special needs

 Special Education Department Outcomes

 - Students will describe the philosophical, historical and legal foundations of special education. - Students will describe the characteristics of learners with and without disabilities. - Students will demonstrate appropriate assessment, diagnosis and evaluation procedures and strategies for individuals with disabilities. - Students will use appropriate instructional content and practices for individuals with disabilities. - Students will plan and manage the teaching and learning environment for individuals with disabilities. - Students will manage learner behavior and social interactions. - Students will engage in and facilitate appropriate communication and collaborative partnerships. - Students will demonstrate professional and ethical practices.